bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 config.autoload_lib(ignore: %w(assets tasks ... middleware))
 ```

-since you are loading those files yourself.

 As noted above, another option is to have the directory that defines them in the autoload once paths and autoload.
-Please check the [section about config.autoload_once_paths](#config-autoload-once-paths) for details.
+Please check the [section about config.autoload_once_paths](#autoloading-without-reloading-autoload_once_paths) for details.

-### Use Case 3: Configure Application Classes for Engines
+### Configuring Application Classes for Engines

 Let's suppose an engine works with the reloadable application class that models users, and has a configuration point for it: